-In standby mode, press the MENU (left) soft key (), then press (for Tools) and (for World Time.
-A world map appears in the display.

-- Use the navigation keys to display the city and time that you wish to view.
-The following cities/time zones are supported:

-- New York
+- In standby mode, press the MENU (ox) key, then press (for Tools) and for World Time.
+A world map appears in the display. - Use the navigation keys to display the city and time that you wish to view.
+The following cities/time zones are supported: - Alaska · San Francisco · Denver/Arizona Chicago/Mexico New York Caracas Brasilia Mid Atlantic · Cape Verde London Paris/Berlin · Athens/Helsinki Moscow Abu Dhabi Tashkent Alma-ata Bangkok/Jakarta · Hongkong/ Beijing Seoul/Tokyo Guam/Sydney Okhotsk Wellington Samoa/Midway · Honolulu, Hawaii - To change the (Daylight Savings Time) DST Setting, press the Option (left) soft key ().
+Use the navigation keys to highlight Off or On, then press the ok key.

-Caracas

-- Brasilia

-London

-Moscow

-Wellington

-- Mid Atlantic

-Cape Verde

-- Athens/Helsinki

-- Paris/Berlin

-Atherefore

-Abu Dhabi

-Tas

-- Tashkent

-Alma-ata

-- Bangkok/

-Hongkong/Beijing

-Seoul/Tokyo

-Jakarta

-- Guam/Sydney

-Okhotsk

-- San Francisco

-Denv

-- Arizona Chicag